olvb/nodesoup/README.md

 *GML file from [gephi](https://github.com/gephi/gephi/wiki/Datasets) based on dataset by M. E. J. Newman*

-It might take some twiddling of the *k* parameter (a constant used to compute attractive and repulsive forces between vertices), as well as of the number of iterations, in order to get a layout perfectly free of edge-crossing.
+It might take some twiddling with the *k* parameter (a constant used to compute attractive and repulsive forces between vertices), as well as of the number of iterations, in order to get a layout perfectly free of edge-crossing.
 A better solution could be to introduce a "fine-tuning" phase during which we slightly raise again the temperature (and possibly the *k* value?) so as to shake the layout a bit before cooling it down again.